federatedcloud/NixTemplates/README.md

 mpirun -n 2 python /home/nixuser/mpi4py_benchmarks/all_tests.py
 ```

-Too stop the container set, just press `Ctrl-C` in the terminal where you ran
+To stop the container set, just press `Ctrl-C` in the terminal where you ran
 `docker-compose-openmpi.sh`.